Parallel-NetCDF/E3SM-IO/README.md

     input file by this benchmark program.
   * A utility program, `dat2nc.c`, is provided to combine the three text files.
     To build this utility program, run command `make dat2nc`.
-  * The command to combine the three dat files to a NetCDF file is:
+  * The command to combine the three .dat files to a NetCDF file is:
     ```
       % ./dat2nc -o outputfile.nc -1 decomp_1.dat -2 decomp_2.dat -3 decomp_3.dat
     ```